Cricket Club History

 After the reconstitution of the league structure in Surrey we applied and were elected to join the Surrey Championship Division.
 Not long later the first XI gained promotion to Division 2.
 In one of our best seasons we just missed out on promotion to the very top division.
 However, sadly, after highs there are often lows and after several players left and retired the first XI ended up being relegated.

-ORCC Colts
+ORCC Juniors

 The 21st Century